 With that staggering amount of capital being invested in training corporate leaders, one would surmise that the ROI from this training would be paying handsome dividends.
 However, that is not the case.
 The data suggests that the learning that is gleaned from all of this training does not result in higher levels of organizational performance.
 Conversely, it seems that after the training is concluded and the participants return to their respective companies, those people merely return to their old habits and ways of performing their jobs—resulting in a tremendous amount of squandered training dollars.

 But why does this happen?
-There are numerous reasons, but let’s focus on the six primary obstacles that prevent corporate leadership training from achieving success, according to the Harvard Business Review:
+There are numerous reasons, but let’s focus on the six primary obstacles that prevent corporate leadership programs from achieving success, according to the Harvard Business Review:

 The above six issues were inherent flaws in many corporations that make corporate leadership programs destined for failure.
 In short, the lack of training is not the issue.
 Rather, in many companies, the senior leadership fails to convey a clear strategy and set of corporate values.
 As a result, mid-level managers do not have a full understanding of their expectations.